- Home

 - 5 myths about hearing aids debunked

-According to the NHS, it’s estimated that around one in six people in the UK will experience some degree of hearing impairment or deafness in their life.
+According to the NHS, around one in six people in the UK will experience some degree of hearing impairment or deafness in their life.
 And it’s also believed that 30-35% of those over 65 will experience gradual, age-related hearing loss (known as presbycusis).
 Many people don’t even realise they’re experiencing hearing loss because it happens so slowly.

-The good news is that hearing aids and their technology can make a huge difference – not just by helping hearing, but by restoring confidence too.
 However, the many myths and misconceptions surrounding hearing aids may be holding people back from seeking help, so it’s important to separate fact from fiction.

 So, if you’d like to know more about hearing aids, let’s dive right in.
+Here are five myths about hearing aids debunked.

 Myth one – hearing aids are bulky and unattractive